SmartManoj/clockbench/README.md

 https://clockbench.ai

 This is a public dataset that includes 10 clocks, out of 180 clocks available in the private dataset.
-Full dataset if intentionally kept private in order to data leaking into models training.
+Full dataset if intentionally kept private in order to avoid data leaking into models training.

 ## Setup Instructions